nas5w/javascript-tips-and-tidbits/README.md

 console.log(var2);
 // { name: 'John' }
 ```

+How this is working:
+- The object `{ name: 'Jim' }` is created in memory
+- The variable `var1` is assigned a *reference* to the created object
+- The variable `var2` is set to equal `var1`... which is a reference to that same object in memory!
+- `var2` is mutated, which really means *the object var2 is referencing is mutated*
+- `var1` is pointing to the same object as `var2`, and therefore we see this mutation when accessing `var1`

 One might see how this could cause problems if you expected behavior like primitive assignment!
 This can get especially ugly if you create a function that unintentionally mutates an object.